snabbco/snabb/src/program/l2vpn/README.md

      instance.
 The bridge implements MAC learning and split-horizon forwarding for the group of PWs

+   * An upstream interface, which is connected to the ISPs network and transports the traffic of all PWs

-Each VPLS is uniquely identified by the IPv6 address shared by all its local PW endpoints.
+Each VPLS instance is uniquely identified by the IPv6 address shared by all its local PW endpoints.
 Ethernet frames entering the VPNTP through an AC are switched to one of the PWs by the bridge of the respective VPLS instance according to the rules laid out above.
 The PW encapsulates the frame in an IPv6 packet, where the source IPv6 address is the local VPLS identifier and the destination address is the identifier of the VPLS instance on the remote PE, which is part of the static PW configuration.
 The IPv6 header is responsible for delivering the packet to the appropriate egress PE, while an additional header specific to the tunnel protocol is used to identify the payload as an Ethernet frame.

 The tunnel protocol is a property of a PW (and, consequently, each end of a PW must be configured to use the same protocol).
 However, it is